Year-End Retirement Planning Strategies Around Your IRA

 It could be a good idea to convert to a Roth IRA if you anticipate being in a higher tax bracket at the time of distribution, or if your investment can be expected to grow due to a long amount of time between contribution and distribution.

 There are annual limits to both traditional and Roth IRA contributions.
-For 2020, the maximum amount that can be contributed to either one is the lesser of your total annual compensation or $6,000.
-The annual contribution limit is cumulative; therefore, all of your contributions combined must fall under this maximum limit.
+For 2022, the maximum amount that can be contributed to either one is the lesser of your total annual compensation or $6,000, going up to $6,500 in 2023.

 In order to maximize the benefit of untaxed growth of Roth IRAs without violating annual contributions limits, you can convert other retirement contributions to a Roth IRA, including traditional IRA contributions, as well as §401(k), §403(b), and §457(b) deferral amounts (subject to separate annual limitations).
 There is no limit on how much you can convert during a taxable year.
 Tax is due upon the conversion, just as it would be if it were an original Roth contribution.